emacsmirror/nofrils-acme-theme/README.md

 ## What

-Minimal syntax highlighting, to reduce distractions.
+Minimal syntax highlighting to reduce distractions.
 Some coloring is available, to attenuate comments and enhance errors, but otherwise it looks a lot like `(global-font-lock-mode -1)`.
 The primary benefit is that other emacs features that rely on the font-lock machinery can